ubilabs/threejs-overlay-view/README.md

 If you want to contribute code to the project, excellent.

-Setting up a local development environment is pretty straight-forward and just needs nodejs to be installed on your system.
+Setting up a local development environment is pretty straightforward and just needs [Node.js](https://nodejs.org/) to be installed on your system.

 Once you have cloned the repository, run